 Integrating the CCS facility with an existing power plant allowed SaskPower to install new power generation technology and equipment that would provide reliable and efficient service equivalent to a newly-built power plant, without the associated infrastructure costs, while at the same time, mitigating the climate change impact of associated air emissions.
 Additionally, retrofitting provided an opportunity to more effectively and efficiently deploy thermodynamic integration of the power plant with the capture unit and have a system that functions well with renewable energy sources.

 Built for the World

 To vision, design, build, transition and successfully operate the world’s first-ever commercial-scale, full-chain, coal-fired power plant with CCS was a massive, collaborative investment of time and finances.
-From policies and regulations to incentives and innovation, the ground-breaking nature of this project, the entire journey from start to finish, involved major, non-stop innovation, opportunities for learning and thinking outside of the box.
+From policies and regulations to incentives and innovation, the ground-breaking nature of this project, and the entire journey from start to finish involved major, non-stop innovation, opportunities for learning and thinking outside of the box.
 In the end, the learning, the technology, the sensibility, the deployment, all of it is now exemplary to the world.